Voices of Style

-Carrie: Now, I have one last question before we wrap things up: how did your hair and makeup reflect your personality on the show, as well as the song you were singing?
+How did your hair and makeup reflect your personality on the show, as well as the song you were singing?

 Moriah: My makeup was always more on the natural side with a little bit of edge to reflect who I am.